 1. Is it safe to reopen?

 Yes.
 The opening is in line with the latest Government guidance.
-We are looking forward to
+We have a range of

 2. What new measures do I take before I visit and what has changed at the site?